-For the 2016-17 hunting season, we received requests from 23 Tribes and Indian organizations.
-In this proposed rule, we respond to these requests and also evaluate anticipated requests for six Tribes from whom we usually hear but from whom we have not yet received proposals.
+For the 2019-20 hunting season, we received requests from 26 Tribes and Indian organizations.
+In this proposed rule, we respond to these 26 requests and also evaluate anticipated requests for 5 Tribes from whom we usually hear but from whom we have not yet received proposals.
 We actively solicit regulatory proposals from other tribal groups that are interested in working cooperatively for the benefit of waterfowl and other migratory game birds.
 We encourage Tribes to work with us to develop agreements for management of migratory bird resources on tribal lands.

-The proposed frameworks for flyway regulations were published in the Federal Register on December 11, 2015 (80 FR 77088), and the final frameworks published on March 28, 2016 (81 FR 17302).
-We notified affected Tribes of season dates, bag limits, etc., of the final frameworks.
+The proposed frameworks for flyway regulations were published in the Federal Register on April 19, 2019 (84 FR 16152).
 As previously discussed, no action is required by Tribes wishing to observe migratory bird hunting regulations established by the State(s) where they are located.
-The proposed regulations for the 30 Tribes that meet the established criteria are shown below.
+The proposed regulations for the 31 Tribes that meet the established criteria or have recently proposed seasons are shown below.